YakindanEgitim/VirtLabNet/README.md

 -------------------------------
 The following experience is expected to be gained at the end of the project.
 Having one or more of them already will make the project easier to iterate.

 * Linux, BSD knowledge: Package/port management.
-Writing bash scripts, tools
+Writing bash scripts, being familiar with the command line tools.
 * Network knowledge: Routing protocols, IPv4/IPv6 address management.
 * Required programming languages and database experience.
-* Virtualization technologies.
+* General knowledge about virtualization technologies.

 References
 -------------------------------